OmarTawfik/github-actions-js/docs/grammar.md

 structure.
 It also validates that:

 1. Version number is supported, and is declared (if any) at the correct location.
-2. All key value pairs are correct, and under the right type of block.
+2. All properties are correct, and under the right type of block.
 3. Complex values like Docker and GitHub URLs are valid.
 4. Environment values and secrets are unique, and have correct keys.
 5. No circular dependencies in the action graph.